 Summer is a slow time for many solopreneurs; our clients are on vacation or taking Fridays off, and they just aren’t calling as often as they do during the rest of the year.
 That means that many solopreneurs are facing a cash crunch this summer.
 Our recurring expenses — utilities, ISP, health insurance, etc. — still need to get paid, but the income isn’t coming in.
 If you were able to anticipate this slow-down, you put money aside to cover your basic expenses when your income is not coming in.
 But even with preparation, it’s nice to get the cash flow going again.
 The following are a few thoughts on how to ease cash crunches.

 I just saw a car with a large sign for a local housecleaning service, The Cleaning Fairies.
 The tag line was perfect:

 We give you your weekends back !

 I live near Boulder, and there’s nothing Boulderites value more than free time we can spend in the mountains — skiing, hiking, kayaking, climbing, biking — anything to enjoy our 300+ days of sunshine every year.
 (And yes, when I saw their car, I was playing hookey and on my way up to the mountains, just because I’m self-employed so I can.)
 The message I took from the tag line is “I know how much you value your free time, and isn’t that worth way more than the cost of a cleaner?”

 What better way to sell the value of your service than by reminding people of a better way they could be spending their time?

 How do you describe your service to prospective clients?
 Do you talk about what you do or how you do it, or do you talk about the amazing thing that happens when you are done?
-And see this post about understanding and speaking effectively about your value.

 We solopreneurs are CEOs of our business, but that stands for Chief Everything Officer.
 We are responsible for everything from strategic planning to marketing to sales to accounting to – oh, yeah – whatever it is that we charge our clients for.